KneeHaw/StoX-Net/readme.md

 - **_I recommend to run this code in an IDE (pycharm, vscode, etc.) as I have not tested its commandline arguments._**

 ## Some Dependencies:
-1. torch
+1. TODO
-2. torchvision
-3. dill
-4. argparse
-5. Whatever else raises an error :)

-*Note these dependencies will have their own dependencies, so just install anything that causes an error :)*
+*Note these dependencies will have their own dependencies, so just install anything that causes an error*

 ## Project structure:
 ### argparser.py